codewithdev/C-plus-plus-Algorithms/CONTRIBUTING.md

 # Contribution Guide

-We love contributions from everyone and that's how we organize open source more authentic and inclusive.
+We love contributions from everyone and that's how we organize open source ever building more authentic and inclusive communities.
 By participating in this project, you agree to abide by the thoughtbot [code of conduct].

 [code of conduct]: https://thoughtbot.com/open-source-code-of-conduct

-We expect from everyone to follow the code of conduct anywhere in thoughtbot's project codebases, issue trackers, chatrooms, and mailing lists.
+We expect everyone to follow the code of conduct anywhere in thoughtbot's project codebases, issue trackers, chatrooms, and mailing lists.